 The rodeo grandstands are located at Irvington and S. 6th Ave.
 The parade route begins at Park Ave. and Ajo Way, and continues south to Irvington Rd. then heads west on Irvington Rd. to south 6th Ave.
 Then to the north end of the grandstands.

 The Tucson Rodeo is run as a charitable event.
 Proceeds benefit the University of Arizona Scholarship Fund, the Lion’s Club, Rotary Clubs, and 4-H Groups.

 Visitors of Tucson can explore the Tucson Rodeo Parade Museum.
 Located on the NE corner of S. 6th Ave. and Irvington Rd.
-This building was originally the first city airport hanger, established in 1918.
+The building was originally the first city airport hanger, established in 1918.

+Questions about the Tucson Real Estate Market or Tucson Homes for Sale?
 Call Us - 520 940 4541 OR complete the - CONTACT FORM - and we will get right back to you!